Pre-Class Readings and Videos

 NOTE: Often, you will need to create groups or sub-samples from the data set for the purpose of making comparisons.
 It is important to be certain that the groups that you would like to compare are of adequate size and number.
 For example, if you were interested in comparing complications of depression in parents who had lost a child through miscarriage vs. parents who had lost a child in the first year of life, it would be important to have large enough groups of each.
 It would not be appropriate to attempt to compare 5000 observations in the miscarriage group to only 9 observations in the first year group.

-After reviewing the material above, Quiz 4 (click here).
+After reviewing the material above, take Quiz 4 in moodle.
 Please note that you have 2 attempts for this quiz and the higher grade prevails.

 During Class Tasks